fionas2ds/git-practice/README.md

 Add some test text to prove I can edit the file on the master branch

 Add some more text to the master branch

+Added some text to see if chamging the editor worked